Frequently Asked Questions

 What is certification (CMI)?
+Are you certified?

 "The Board of Certification of Medical Illustrators administers a certification program as a recognizable means to signify a practitioner's current competency in the profession.
 A Certified Medical Illustrator (CMI) has passed examinations dealing with business practices, ethics, biomedical science, and drawing skills, and has undergone a rigorous portfolio review.
 Competencies are maintained by meeting continuing education requirements and must be renewed every five years.
 The certification program is based on standards established by the National Commission for Certifying Agencies (NCCA)."

 What is the Association of Medical Illustrators (AMI)?

 Do you specialize in a particular subject or technique?